Want to know when to exercise harder and when to slow down?

 Staying in your target heart rate zone can help you exercise at a safe intensity, maximize your workout, or lose weight.
 Your target heart rate is like the Goldilocks zone: not training too fast or slow.

-Learn how to calculate your resting heart, maximum heart rate, and target heart rate range.
-Or, use an exercise heart rate chart based on age and activity level.
+Learn how to calculate your resting heart rate, maximum heart rate, and target heart rate range.
+You can also use an exercise heart rate chart based on your age and activity level.

 What is Exercise Heart Rate?